 In personal essay, the narrator is the curious first person who explores topics and ideas in a vivid and engaging way.
 Topics often emerge from ideas gathered in careful (or accidental) observation.
 Essayists apply a first person point-of-view to write about travel, nature, personal experience, food, ideas and culture.

 One example of a personal essay that weaves storytelling, exposition and reflection, is “Live Free and Laugh,” by yours truly, Kimberly Crum

 Essays are valued by magazines and literary journals.
 They vary in structure—linear, segmented, collage, hermit crab and list essays, long form and flash nonfiction.
-One of my and my students’ favorite craft articles about essay structure is “Picturing the Personal Essay,” by Tim Bascom, published in the journal, Creative Nonfiction.
+A favorite craft article about essay structure is “Picturing the Personal Essay,” by Tim Bascom, published in the journal, Creative Nonfiction.

-Up to eight participants will read, write and study the personal essay with Kimberly Crum and a group of peer writers.
+In this workshop, eight participants will read, write and study persona narrative with an emphasis one storytelling with Kimberly Crum and a group of peer writers.
 Participants will complete one weekly timed-writing prompt, read assigned published essays, and will receive peer commentary at two class meetings, using a strength-based process.

 Participants will learn how to write a first person narrative that weaves outside research with personal experience.
 Use fictional techniques to create supporting anecdotes.
 Each participant will practice and refine both critique and revision skills.

 If you love to write, are by nature a curious person, and enjoy the give-and-take of a collegial group of writers, enroll today!
-Call Kimberly at 502-417-3424 or e-mail firstname.lastname@example.org.
-If you are interested or undecided, I will be pleased to meet with you at Studio 123 to discuss your writing goals.
-Once you’ve enrolled, I will e-mail an electronic invoice that you can pay by credit card.
-Or you may pay by check.
+Call Kimberly at 502-417-3424 or e-mail email@example.com.
+If you are interested or undecided, I will be pleased to converse with you by phone or at Studio 123.
+It will help us both to discuss your writing goals.